markdoc/docs/pages/docs/variables.md

 ## Global variables

-Here is an example of how you can pass variables to your config:
+Here's an example of how you can pass variables to your config:

 {% markdoc-example %}